opensciency/sprint-content/open-results/lesson-1-research-process-and-results.md

 ## Conclusion

-The research consists of many different stages, each with a number of important tasks.
+The research consists of many different stages, each with several important tasks.
 In the early stages, we deal with Conceptualization and Planning.
 This can include a number of different things - depending on the project - but typically involves the development of a study protocol, research questions, and other study materials.
 Next, comes Project Design.
 In this stage, we often focus on developing a study timeline (or roadmap), assigning different roles to project team members, creating data and metadata management plans, and planning for data collection, management, and security.
 Next, is the active responsibility for Data Collection.
 Taking a step back from a project can help us establish an understanding of this multifaceted process and give us an appreciation of all the important elements (and people) involved in bringing a project or study from conceptualization through to completion and dissemination.
 In the next lesson, we will consider the advantages - for ourselves and the broader scientific community - of making our results open and transparent.
 In doing so, we will explore best practices for transforming our work from closed to open.

 ## References